 Zone: 4 to 8

 Tolerate: Deer, Drought, Black Walnut

-Easily grown in average, dry to medium, well-drained soil in full sun to part shade.
+Easily grown in average, dry to medium moisture, well-drained soil in full sun to part shade.
 Best in full sun, but appreciates some light afternoon shade in hot summer climates.
 Tolerates a wide range of soils.
-Drought tolerant.
+Tolerates drought.
 Although this allium is a true bulb (albeit weakly developed) on a rhizome, it forms a clump which can be lifted and divided somewhat easily in either spring or autumn.
 It will spread in the landscape by short fleshy rhizomes and by self-seeding.
 Deadheading spent umbels before seed sets not only helps control unwanted spread but also helps build a stronger bloom for the following year.

 No serious insect or disease problems.
 Potential diseases include downy mildew, smut and white rot.
 Onion fly and thrips are occasional insect pests in some areas.
-Plants may colonize but are not considered to be as aggressive as some of the other alliums.
+Plants may colonize but are not considered to be as invasive as some of the other alliums.

 Rock gardens, border fronts, herb gardens.
 Good edging plant for gardens or paths.
 Naturalized areas.
 Roof gardens.
 Good cut flower (harvest the stems when about 1/2 of the umbel florets are in open bloom).